 (e) as soon as possible report to the regional officer any required repairs to the building or its appurtenances, or the presence of white ants.

-(2) A member or cadet occupying quarters is responsible for the cost of maintaining any chimneys in those quarters in a clean condition.
+(2) A member occupying quarters is responsible for the cost of maintaining any chimneys in those quarters in a clean condition.

 [Regulation 1502 amended in Gazette 30 Dec 2008 p.
-5647.]
+5647; 20 May 2014 p.
+1611-12.]

 1503.
 Expenditure not to be incurred without authority of Commissioner

-(1) A member or cadet who occupies quarters shall not incur any expenditure on those quarters whether on his own behalf or on behalf of the Commissioner without the authority of the Commissioner.
+(1) A member who occupies quarters shall not incur any expenditure on those quarters whether on the member’s own behalf or on behalf of the Commissioner without the authority of the Commissioner.

-(2) A member or cadet shall not construct or alter any building or structure on quarters occupied by him except with the authority of the Commissioner.
+(2) A member shall not construct or alter any building or structure on quarters occupied by the member except with the authority of the Commissioner.

-(3) Where the Commissioner approves of any construction or alteration of any building or structure on quarters by a member or cadet the cost thereof shall be borne by the member or cadet concerned but the property in the construction or alteration as the case may be, belongs to the State.
+(3) Where the Commissioner approves of any construction or alteration of any building or structure on quarters by a member the cost thereof shall be borne by the member concerned but the property in the construction or alteration as the case may be, belongs to the State.

+[Regulation 1503 amended in Gazette 20 May 2014 p.
+1611-12, 1615 and 1617.]

 1504.
 Inspection of quarters

-(1) Any member authorised by the Commissioner in that behalf may after giving a member or cadet who occupies quarters reasonable notice enter the quarters occupied by the member or cadet at a reasonable hour for the purpose of inspecting the condition of those quarters, appurtenances and grounds.
+(1) Any member authorised by the Commissioner in that behalf may after giving a member who occupies quarters reasonable notice enter the quarters occupied by the member at a reasonable hour for the purpose of inspecting the condition of those quarters, appurtenances and grounds.

-(2) The Commissioner may by written notice require a member or cadet who occupies quarters to carry out such directions as are specified in the notice for the purpose of putting the quarters, appurtenances and grounds into a fit and proper condition.
+(2) The Commissioner may by written notice require a member who occupies quarters to carry out such directions as are specified in the notice for the purpose of putting the quarters, appurtenances and grounds into a fit and proper condition.

-(3) Where a member or cadet who has been served with a notice pursuant to subregulation (2) refuses to comply with the direction the Commissioner may direct —
+(3) Where a member who has been served with a notice pursuant to subregulation (2) refuses to comply with the direction the Commissioner may direct —

 (a) that the necessary action be taken to put the quarters, appurtenances and grounds in a fit and proper condition and may recover the costs thereof in any court of competent jurisdiction; and

-(b) that the member or cadet, the member’s or cadet’s spouse or de facto partner, children and other dependants vacate those quarters.
+(b) that the member, the member’s spouse or de facto partner, children and other dependants vacate those quarters.

 [Regulation 1504 amended in Gazette 30 Jun 2003 p.
-2624.]
+2624; 20 May 2014 p.
+1611-13.]

 1505.
 Occupation and vacation of premises

-(1) Except with the prior written permission of the Commissioner a member or cadet who occupies quarters provided by the State shall not allow any person other than the member’s, or cadet’s spouse or de facto partner, children and other dependants to reside there permanently.
+(1) Except with the prior written permission of the Commissioner a member who occupies quarters provided by the State shall not allow any person other than the member’s spouse or de facto partner, children and other dependants to reside there permanently.

-(2) Where a member or cadet occupying quarters provided by the State ceases to hold office, the quarters shall be vacated by the member, or cadet, the member’s or cadet’s spouse or de facto partner, children and other dependants, upon ceasing to hold such office.
+(2) Where a member occupying quarters provided by the State ceases to hold office, the quarters shall be vacated by the member, the member’s spouse or de facto partner, children and other dependants, upon ceasing to hold such office.

 [Regulation 1505 amended in Gazette 30 Jun 2003 p.
-2624.]
+2624; 20 May 2014 p.
+1611-13.]

 1506.
 Notice of occupation and vacating to be given

-A member or cadet who is allocated quarters provided under the Government Employees’ Housing Act 1964, shall notify the Commissioner as soon as practicable of the date that he first occupies those quarters and when he vacates the quarters of the date that he vacates them.
+A member who is allocated quarters provided under the Government Employees’ Housing Act 1964, shall notify the Commissioner as soon as practicable of the date that the member first occupies those quarters and when the member vacates the quarters of the date that the member vacates them.

+[Regulation 1506 amended in Gazette 20 May 2014 p.
+1611-12 and 1617-18.]

 Part XVI — General

 1601.
 Offences generally

-A member or cadet who fails to comply with or who contravenes any of the provisions of these regulations commits an offence against the discipline of the Force.
+A member who fails to comply with or who contravenes any of the provisions of these regulations commits an offence against the discipline of the Force.

+[Regulation 1601 amended in Gazette 20 May 2014 p.
+1611-12.]

 First Schedule — Disciplinary charge sheet